by John Ellis

 And that’s the rub.
 I don’t have to be a Filipino to know that what Tizon’s family did was wrong – morally wrong.
 They treated another human being who was created in the Image of God as something less than human.
 That’s never ok, no matter the cultural norms.

-The Sovereign Creator of the universe has declared that some things are wrong; some activities and ways of doing things within societies are objectively wrong.
+The Sovereign Creator of the universe has declared that some things are wrong.
+That means, like it or not, that some activities and ways of doing things within societies are objectively wrong.
 Leaning on the concept of social constructs and identity politics does not remove the guilt before the holy and just God of the universe.
 All humans, crossing all ethnicities and social constructs, are going to one day be called to account.
 And all humans are guilty of violating God’s law.
 Standing before His throne and using identity politics as your defense, as in, “Well, God, you didn’t grow up in the South during the early nineteenth century, so you have no right to judge my owning of slaves” is not going to end well.

 Thankfully, God knew that His people would never be able to fully obey His law, so He sent His son, Jesus Christ, to live a life of perfect obedience that we can’t, die on the cross for the punishment of the sins of his people, and then be raised from the dead by the power of the Holy Spirit, vindicating his claim to be the son of God and conquering death and sin.
 Those who repent of their sins and place their faith in Jesus as their only hope in life and death are adopted into God’s family and will spend eternity enjoying God’s blessings.
 Those who continue to cling to the excuse of identity politics and social constructs will be rightfully judged by God as sinful and be justly sentenced to an eternity of punishment.